arokem/surround_suppression/README.rst

 There are two tasks, the annulus task and the fixation task.
 In each of the tasks, blocks alternate depending upon whether the annulus is present or absent.
 In addition, at fixation there is a grey square surrounding the green or red fixation square.
-One side (left or right) of the grey square will have greater luminance.
+One corner (upper left,upper right, lower right, or lower left) of the grey square will have greater luminance.

-In the annulus task, subjects have to always respond on which side one of the segments contains a contrast increment.
+In the annulus task, subjects have to always respond in which corner one of the segments contains a contrast increment.
 In one block (annulus on), this will appear as a segment with "clearer stripes".
 In the other block (When the annulus is off), this appears as a single, low-contrast grating.
 The fixation task will appear, but is task irrelevant.
 For the annulus task, the fixation point contains a red background (as in "don't do the fixation task").

-In the fixation task, subjects will be asked to determine on which side (left or right) a luminance increment at fixation occurs ("which side appears brighter?").
+In the fixation task, subjects will be asked to determine in which corner (upper left,upper right, lower right, or lower left) a luminance increment at fixation occurs ("which side appears brighter?").
 The task is the same for both block A and block B.  The annulus will be present in block A but not block B, but the presence/absence of the annulus will be task irrelevant.

-Analyze Run
+Analyze Runs
 -----------

 Analyzing runs is also done directly through the PsychoPy application.
 Open analyze_run.py in a Coder view.
 When clicking the "run" button, a gui will appear in which you can select the file (default location is the data directory, into which the data files get saved per default).
-T

-his script will take some time to run.
+This script will take some time to run.
 When it is complete the output (on the lower part of the Coder view) will appear as:

 Task:  Annulus  (annulus_off): Threshold estimate: 0.0161577730699, CI: [0.0161558115558,0.0164950924887]
 Task:  Annulus  (annulus_on): Threshold estimate: 0.384498380115, CI: [0.181286466239,0.454307733751]

-where task is the task run during the session (Annulus or Fixation), annulus_off/on is the block, threshold estimate is the estimate of that block (mean of bootstrapping) and CI is the 95% confidence interval of the threshold, calculated using a bootstrapping procedure.
+where task is the task run during the session (Annulus or Fixation), annulus_off/on is the block, threshold estimate is the estimate of that block(mean of bootstrapping) and CI is the 95% confidence interval of the threshold, calculated using a bootstrapping procedure.
 In addition, this script will produce 2 figures, one for each block type.
-You can open them in the terminal by typing open Name_of_file.png (for instance Name of file = SS_SS_annulus_11022010_1_annulus_off.png and SS_SS_annulus_11022010_1_annulus_on.png) or just double-clicking on the files in the Finder application.
+You can open them in the terminal by typing open Name_of_file.png (for instance Name of file =
+SS_SS_annulus_11022010_1_annulus_off.png and SS_SS_annulus_11022010_1_annulus_on.png) or just double-clicking on the files in the Finder application.

 ===================
 Monitor calibration
 ===================

 Calibration of new monitors is done using the file `new_monitor.py`.
 Edit the file by adding the details needed (see the already existing monitors).
 Then run the script by entering 'python new_monitor.py' in a terminal.
 This should create a new psychopy .calib file in the calibration directory, which you can now use in subsequent runs of the experiment

 =================
  Version control